sourcegraph/handbook/content/departments/engineering/teams/cody/llm-proxy/index.md

 }
 ```

-> NOTE: Changes in product subscription, such as enabling access and configuring custom rate limits, may take some time to propagate.
+> NOTE: Changes in product subscription, such as enabling access and configuring custom rate limits, may take around 2 minutes to propagate.

 Access to `completions.sgdev.org` is the same as the above, but requires that the product subscription's associated license have the `dev` tag.